duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     Successfully created Goodie: IsAwesome::GitHubUsername
     ```

+	DuckPAN created two files: a code file, and a test file, each in their proper locations in the repository.
+That's all it takes to make a Goodie.

-    These two generated files only contain boilerplate code and comments.
-We'll have to complete the code in order to get your new Goodie working!
+    Currently, these two generated files only contain boilerplate code and comments, which saves us a lot of time.
+Next, we'll customize the files to our liking and get your Goodie working.

-4. Press "**Ctrl+O**" (Cmd+O on a Mac), then type "**GitHubUsername.pm**" and press "**Enter**".
+4. Let's start by editing your code file first.
+Press "**Ctrl+O**" (Cmd+O on a Mac), then type "**GitHubUsername.pm**" and press "**Enter**".
 This will open the file for editing in Codio's text editor.
 (Vim, Emacs and Nano are also available).
 It should look like this:

     ```perl
     package DDG::Goodie::IsAwesome::GitHubUsername;